News & Events

 Composites World\Processes\Filament Winding, published 12th Decemeber 2022

-Dr Francisca Martínez Hergueta "Impact Response of Automated Fibre Placement Advanced Placed Ply composites: An Experimental and Numerical Study"
+Dr Francisca Martínez Hergueta "Impact Response of Automated Fibre Placement Advanced Placed Ply Composites: An Experimental and Numerical Study"

 Abstract: Low velocity impact tolerance is a major concern in the design of critical aerospace structures.
 Conventional composites consisting of laminated unidirectional plies possess poor impact tolerance, due to the propensity of their constituent plies to delaminate when subjected to dynamic out-of-plane loading.
 The resultant damage can significantly affect the residual strength of a composite.
 Alternative laminate architectures, e.g. 3D-wovens, non-crimp fabrics, and z-pinned composites, contain through thickness reinforcements which improve their out-of-plane response.
 However, the fiber crimp and fiber breakage introduced during the manufacture of these composites negatively impact their undamaged in-plane mechanical properties.
 A novel preform method known as Advanced Placed Ply preforming (AP-PLY) makes use of Automated Fiber Placement (AFP) technology to produce quasi-woven composites.
 AP-PLY laminates are more impact tolerant than conventional angle-ply composites, but retain the latter's excellent in-plane strength and stiffness.

 We would like to thank Francisca once more for the lecture given on 2nd November 2022 which was well received by all those who attended.
-For those unable to join on the day a video will be uploaded once it has been edited.

 Photo: Credit Getty Images